Denver Newsroom, Oct 11, 2021 / 14:10 pm

-And his heart, which can now be considered a relic, will be displayed in a reliquary in the Basilica of St. Francis in Assisi.
+His heart, which can now be considered a relic, is displayed in a reliquary in the Basilica of St. Francis in Assisi.
 His mother said that his family had wanted to donate his organs when he died, but were unable to do so because of the leukemia.